-A formal complaint is an official document alleging sexual harassment which can only be filed by the alleged victim (referred to as the complainant), or in some cases, the Title IX coordinator.
+A formal complaint is an official document filed by the alleged victim (referred to as the complainant) alleging sexual harassment against a respondent and requesting that the university investigate the allegation of sexual harassment.

 The university expects that all complaints will be filed in good faith.